cdlhub/documentation/FinancialModule.md

 The output contains anonymous keys representing the (re)insurance programme (prog_id) and policy (layer_id) at the chosen output level (output_id) and a loss value.
 Losses by sample number (idx) and event (event_id) are produced.
 To make sense of the output, this output must be cross-referenced with Oasis dictionaries which contain the meaningful business information.

+The Financial Module does not support multi-currency calculations, although currency identifiers are included in the definition of profiles (see below) as placeholders for this functionality in future.

 ## Profiles

 Profiles are used throughout the Oasis framework and are meta-data definitions with their associated data types and rules.
 Profiles are used in the Financial Module to perform the elements of financial calculations used to calculate losses to (re)insurance policies.
-For anything other than the most simple policy which has only a deductible and limit, say, a Profile do not represent a policy structure on its own, but rather as a building block which can be combined with other building blocks to model a particular financial contract.
+For anything other than the most simple policy which has a blanket deductible and limit, say, a Profile do not represent a policy structure on its own, but rather is to be used as a building block which can be combined with other building blocks to model a particular financial contract.
 In this way it is possible to model an unlimited range of structures with a limited number of Profiles.

 The FM Profiles form an extensible library of calculations defined within the fmcalc code that can be invoked by specifying a particular **calcrule_id** and providing the required data values such as deductible and limit, as described below.